-Back in 2013 the world was startled to realise that a study showed that 660 out of 1994 women in co-habiting relationships admitted to using sex as a trophy to getting what they want.
-As many at 78 percent of women said they saw nothing wrong with it (Metro, 2013).
+Back in 2013 the world was startled to realise that a study showed that 660 out of 1994 women in co-habiting relationships admitted to using sex as a currency to getting what they want.
+As many as 78 percent of women said they saw nothing wrong with it (Metro, 2013).

-Having delved a little deeper, a study at the University of Iowa found, the emotional differences between the genders goes some way to explain why they feel differently about sex.
-During sex, a woman’s left side of the brain is activated, this is the part that naturally gives women verbal proficiency, and stops her from taking risks.
+Having delved a little deeper, a study at the University of Iowa found,the emotional differences between the genders.
+In turn, this goes some way to explain why they feel differently about sex.
+During sex, a woman’s left side of the brain is activated.
+This is the part that naturally gives women verbal proficiency, and stops her from taking risks.
 (Reber, 2017).
 When these two traits are coupled, it can be easier for the woman to negotiate for a conflictless situation.
-If she sees having sex as being just this, the art of the negotiation becomes how can I use sex to get what I want without ruffling any feathers, meaning that the most intimate moments of a relationship have an underlying political tension.
+If she sees having sex as being just this, the art of the negotiation becomes how can I use sex to get what I want.
+This negotiation also works without ruffling any feathers.
+However, it does mean that the most intimate moments of a relationship have an underlying political tension.

-Homemakers have the tendency to take the easiest route, when getting what they want.
-Some of this is derived in a lack of agency felt by women who are trapped, emotionally or socially.
+Homemakers have the tendency to take the easiest route when getting what they want.
+Some of this is derived in a lack of agency.
+Often women experience this when they feel trapped, emotionally or socially.
 If you are a stay-at-home partner, it’s likely that where you make your mark is in the same place you see your partner all the time.
-It means that you always want the home, the one thing you’ve built to function perfectly, and any tarnishes on what you deem as perfection can cause unrest and anxiety within oneself.
-But, in reality it stifles what could be a prominent conversation in the other ways women could get what they want.
+It means that you always want the home, the one thing you’ve built to function perfectly.
+Any tarnishes on what you deem as perfection can cause unrest and anxiety within oneself.
+But, in reality, it stifles what could be a prominent conversation.
+A conversation that women could get what they want.
 Sex stops the conversation, if it’s your only way of communicating with your partner.

-Being sexy is often correlated to being wanted, but there are many other ways women can use their power in the home to maximise their strength and in turn, strengthen their relationship with the person who they are building the home for and with.
-Using sex as a reward is violence, women never have to be comfortable with violence.
-If a woman feels her impact on the relationship is not felt unless she’s having sex, this points to a need for confirmation from her male counterpart, but there are other ways women can get confirmation, there are softer skills women can use.
+Being sexy is often correlated to being wanted.
+However, there are many other ways women can use their power in the home to maximise their strength.
+In turn, this strengthens their relationship with the person who they are building the home for and with.
+Using sex as a reward is violence.
+Women never have to be comfortable with violence.
+If a woman feels her impact on the relationship is not felt unless she’s having sex, this points to a need for confirmation from her male counterpart.
+However, there are other ways women can get confirmation.
+In fact, there are softer skills women can use.